 Melissa’s sent me the pearl onions for recipe testing.
 As always, all opinions are my own and I only write about things I truly love.

-- 1 3/4- pounds pearl onions peeled (here's How to Easily Peel Pearl Onions)
+- 1 3/4 pounds pearl onions (click here for How to Peel Pearl Onions)

-- 8- ounces washed and dried Crimini mushrooms thinly sliced
+- 8- ounces Crimini mushrooms, washed and dried, thinly sliced

 - 2 cups beef broth